gymrek-lab/happler/docs/project_info/contributing.rst

     .. code-block:: bash

-        poetry install -E docs -E test
+        poetry install --with dev,test,docs

+Now, try importing ``happler`` or running it on the command line.

 ---------------------
 Managing Dependencies
 ---------------------
-Run ``poetry help`` to read about the suite of commands it offers for managing dependencies.
+Run ``poetry help`` to read about the suite of commands it offers for keeping track of dependencies.

 For example, to add a pypi dependency to our list and install it, just run